zeebo/zeebo.github.io/source/_posts/2012-07-30-quick-and-clean-in-go.markdown

 ## Databases

-Go has many database bindings but the one I find easiest to work with would be MongoDB with the excellent mgo driver.
+Go has many database bindings but the one I find easiest to work with would be MongoDB with the excellent [mgo][mgo] driver.
 Let's create our data model.

 {% codeblock Database entry - entry.go %}